 The first legal sports bet in the state of Mississippi was placed in August 2018, officially launching the industry.
 According to state law, all of the betting must be done at a land-based casino currently open in the state.

-Each of the more than 30 properties was allowed to apply for a sports betting license, and they could also partner with a sports betting operator.
+Each casino may apply for a sports betting license.
+Casinos can also partner with a sports betting operator.
 Several commercial casinos have done that, while some tribal casinos have decided to offer betting on their own.

-Mobile betting is currently permitted, but all of the wagers must be placed on the premises of a retail location.
+Mobile betting is currently permitted.
+However, all wagers must be placed on the premises of a retail location.
 Lawmakers attempted to change this in 2020, but a bill died shortly after being introduced.

-Financial History behind Legal Sports Betting in Mississippi
+Financial History Behind Legal Sports Betting in MS

 Mississippi might be leaving some money on the table by not yet legalizing mobile betting, but the state has still done extremely well.
 The industry continues to grow, and the state is closing in on more than $800 million in total betting handle.